transcode-de/correos/docs/source/tutorial.rst

 data instances (our emails) into representations such as JSON.
 You can find the code in the ``serializers.py`` within your *correos* project.
 There you can see how the Serializer classes 'interact' with our models Email, Recipient and Domain.
+You can imagine the Serializer classes similar to Django Form classes.

-* "A view function, or view for short, is simply a Python function that takes a Web request and returns a Web response.."*
+    *"A view function, or view for short, is simply a Python function that takes a Web request and returns a Web response."*
     -- `Writing views | Django Documentation <https://docs.djangoproject.com/en/1.9/topics/http/views/>`_

-At the ``views.py`` you will find special ViewSets which are comparable to normal Django Views with some comfortable features.
+At the ``views.py`` you will find two TemplateView classes (used to provide the response you get visiting the *correos* web interface) and special ViewSets classes (part of the REST framework) which are comparable to normal Django View classes with some comfortable features to provide JSON data output.
+You can see here the connection to the Serializer classes as well.

 Since the `Django REST framework <http://www.django-rest-framework.org/>`_ has a very good documentation and a tutorial as well, you can get there all detail information you need.

 At the web interface of *correos* you can visualize the REST API results via the 'API' button.